benbria/browserify-transform-tools/README.md

   specified, then all extensions will be processed.
 If this option is specified, then any file with an extension not in this list will skipped.

+* `options.jsFilesOnly` - If set true, then your transform will only run on "javascript" files.
+  This is handy for Falafel and Require transforms, defined below.
+This is equivalent to passing
+  `includeExtensions: [".js", ".coffee", ".coffee.md", ".litcoffee", "._js", "._coffee"]`.

 Creating a Falafel Transform
 ============================
 Many transforms are based on [falafel](https://github.com/substack/node-falafel). browserify-transform-tools provides an easy way to define such transforms.
 Here is an example which wraps all array expressions in a call to `fn()`: